 News and Events

-Reports from members indicate that many HUCTW staff have had success negotiating for long term work-from-home arrangements (both hybrid and fully remote).
-But some departments and managers are still uncomfortable with remote work arrangements or only allow flexibility within narrow constraints.
+Reports from members indicate that many HUCTW staff have had success negotiating for flexible hours or work-from-home arrangements (both hybrid and fully remote).
+But some departments, managers, and occasionally even some schools, are uncomfortable with remote work arrangements or only allow flexibility within narrow constraints.

-Harvard and HUCTW have longstanding contract language that supports remote work and flex schedule arrangements, and we recently added new, stronger language in our last round of negotiations–all of which may be useful in your discussions with your supervisor around remote/hybrid work.
-A key theme of the contract language is the idea that flexible work requests (including remote work requests) cannot be unreasonably denied.
-We’ve shared some key excerpts from the contract here.
-If you would like advice about making a remote work proposal or if you have made a proposal and it’s been rejected, don’t hesitate to reach out to your HUCTW organizer for a confidential discussion.
+Harvard and HUCTW have longstanding contract language that supports remote work and flex schedule arrangements, and we recently added new, stronger language in our last round of negotiations—all of which may be useful in your discussions with your supervisor around remote/hybrid work.
+Two key themes of the contract language are: (1) flexible work requests (including remote work requests) cannot be unreasonably denied and (2) When considering flexible work requests, you and your supervisor should be focusing on whether your proposed schedule is workable for your particular job duties and responsiblities.
+We’ve shared some key excerpts from the contract below.
+If you would like advice about your flexible work proposal or if you have made a flexible work proposal and it’s been rejected, don’t hesitate to reach out to your HUCTW organizer for a confidential discussion.
 If you are unsure of who this is, please write to huctw.info@huctw.org and we will connect you with the right person.
 All conversations are confidential.

 FLEXIBILITY